What you will do

 - Finishing: drying and smoothing your bowl

 At the end of the workshop, you can choose one of the studio glazes for your favourite dish.
-The clay and glazes we use here are strong and durable, so your finished pieces can be used just like everything else in your kitchen and are dishwasher and microwave safe.
+The clay and glazes we use here are strong and durable, so your finished pieces can be used just like everything else in your kitchen and are dishwasher and microwave friendly.

 Select a class time